 (5) There is furnished to any person owing any money, having custody of any property, or acting as registrar or transfer agent of any evidence of interest, indebtedness, property, or right, a copy of the affidavit certified by the clerk.

-(iv) A statement requiring all persons having claims against the estate to exhibit them, properly verified, within three (3) months from the date of the first publication of the notice, or they shall be forever barred and precluded from any benefit in the estate;
+All persons having claims against the estate must exhibit them, properly verified, to the distributee or his or her attorney within three (3) months from the date of the first publication of this notice or they shall be forever barred and precluded from any benefit of the estate.

 (C) Publication of the notice shall be as provided in §§ 28-1-112(b)(4) and 28-40-111(a)(4).

-(2) However, if notice to creditors of the decedent’s death and the collection of his or her estate is published as provided by § 28-41-101, all claims as to real property within the estate shall, in any event, be forever barred at the end of six (6) months after the date of the first publication of the first notice.
+(2) However, if notice to creditors of the decedent’s death and the collection of his or her estate is published as provided by § 28-41-101, all claims as to real property within the estate, in any event, shall be forever barred at the end of three (3) months after the date of the first publication of the first notice.

 (3) Nothing in this section shall affect or prevent any action or proceeding to enforce any mortgage, pledge, or other lien arising under contract or statute upon the property of the estate.

-(c) If the person to whom the affidavit is delivered refuses to pay, transfer, or deliver the property as above provided, it may be recovered or delivery compelled in an action brought in a court of competent jurisdiction for such purpose by or in behalf of the distributee entitled to the property upon proof of the facts required to be stated in the affidavit.
+(c) If the person to whom the affidavit is delivered refuses to pay, transfer, or deliver the property as provided in this section, the property may be recovered or delivery compelled in an action brought in a court of competent jurisdiction for such a purpose by or in behalf of the distributee entitled to the property upon proof of the facts required to be stated in the affidavit.

-(a) Either with or without administration, if the court shall determine upon petition of an interested person that the personal property owned by a decedent at the time of his death does not exceed that to which the widow, if any, or minor children, if any, are by law entitled free of debt, as dower or curtesy and statutory allowances, then the court may enter an order vesting the entire estate in the widow and minor children, or the widow or minor children.
+(a) Either with or without administration, if the court shall determine upon petition of an interested person that the personal property owned by a decedent at the time of his or her death does not exceed that to which the surviving spouse, if any, or minor children, if any, are by law entitled free of debt, as dower or curtesy and statutory allowances, then the court may enter an order vesting the entire estate in the surviving spouse and minor children, or the surviving spouse or minor children.